You probably already use one or more of the many migraine treatments out there. They can work well. But they don’t always.

 Other devices may be available.
 Ask your doctor.

 CGRP (calcitonin gene-related peptide) is a molecule involved in causing migraine pain.
 CGRP inhibitors are a new class of drugs that block the effects of CGRP.
-Erenumab (Aimovig) is the first medicine specifically approved to prevent migraine attacks.
-You give yourself an injection once a month with a pen-like device.
+Erenumab (Aimovig) was the first medicine specifically approved to prevent migraine attacks.
+In 2018, fremanezumab (Ajovy) was also aproved.
+With each, you give yourself an injection once a month with a pen-like device.

 Your doctor might recommend this if you have chronic migraines.